 - Early in the semester before the Tenure Review occurs, you will be asked to provide the Promotions Committee with a list of three to five scholars or artists outside Middlebury who would be appropriate to evaluate your professional achievements.
 The Promotions Committee will request that at least one of these scholars be from a liberal arts college similar to Middlebury.
 All should be familiar with your area of study, but you do not need to be personally acquainted with them.
 Your Chair/Director will also be asked to provide a list of three or four authorities who can comment on your work; the reviewers on the Chairs' list do not need to be familiar with your work.
 The Promotions Committee will ultimately seek reviews from names on both your list and your Chair's/Director's list.

 Before the start of the semester in which the Tenure Review is scheduled:

 - Compile a dossier, as described in the Guidelines section.

-- Submit one copy of the dossier to the department chair and one copy to the Promotions Committee by the date indicated on the Academic Affairs website, under Review Deadlines for 2015-16.
+- Submit one copy of the dossier to the department chair and one copy to the Promotions Committee by the date indicated on the Academic Affairs website, under Review Deadlines.

 Early in the semester in which the Tenure Review occurs: